Attached is a piece on the hatchment we had restored in 2018.

 The Parish Church is mainly C12 to early C15.
 Beginning as a smallish, ill lit, Anglo Saxon Church, probably just a nave and chancel, it was augmented about the year 1200 by a massive low rise tower stretching the full width of the nave.
 The tower survives largely intact from that time.
 Complete with its original window openings, doorway and door.
 The wall of the nave was later pierced to form an arcade, and a south aisle was constructed at the same time.

 The font used in the Church today is a Victorian replica of the disused 14C font now situated almost next to it.
-It was situated for many years in the south porch and was brought in to its present position as the south porch is now converted into the toilet area.
+It was situated for many years in the south porch and was brought in to its present position as the south porch is now converted into the loo.

 In the chancel there is a C17 communion table.
 The rood screen is mainly C15 but has been much restored.
 There are two ‘sedilia’ (vicar’s seats) in the south wall of the Chancel and a double ‘picinae’ with two drains (stone wash bowls) they are well preserved and date from the C14.

-May I just say that St Mary’s is, like all our parish Churches, unique in its own right and reflects the care given to it today and for the last thousand years by the people of Wethersfield.
+St Mary’s is, like all our parish Churches, unique in its own right and reflects the care given to it today and for the last thousand years by the people of Wethersfield.